-(9) The commission shall establish standards for instruction of law enforcement officers in the subject of HIV and AIDS.
+(8) The commission shall establish standards for instruction of law enforcement officers in the subject of HIV and AIDS.
 Instruction in HIV and AIDS for law enforcement officers shall include information on known modes of transmission and methods of controlling and preventing HIV and AIDS with emphasis on appropriate behavior and attitude change. § 943.1725.

-(10) The Department of Corrections, in conjunction with the Department of Health and Rehabilitative Services, shall establish a mandatory introductory and continuing education program on HIV and AIDS for all inmates and staff of correctional facilities. § 945.35.
+(9) The Department of Corrections, in conjunction with the Department, shall establish a mandatory introductory and continuing education program on HIV and AIDS for all inmates and staff of correctional facilities. § 945.35.